 What is an email design system?

-An email design system is a collection of reusable components and standards that teams use to guide their work and create on-brand, error-free emails faster and more consistently.
+An email design system is a collection of reusable components, guided by standards that teams use to create on-brand emails more consistently and efficiently.

 - Brand colors and assets like logos, icons, and imagery

-- Email modules (like snippets and partials) used to build emails
+- Email modules used to build emails, like snippets and partials

-- Full email templates that can be reused across campaigns
+- Email templates that can be reused across campaigns

 The standards often dictate the usage of those components, and could include: